junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 ```

-## Creat My Ruby CLI Gem:
+## Creating My Ruby CLI Gem:
 Once all the files were set up, all that was left for me to focus on was the part I enjoy the most and that's coding.
-Now I creat all the files for each purpose.
+I created all the files for each purpose.

 ### cli.rb
 :Handling CLI display logic and user input